-In a bid to make Ireland's beautiful and historic tourist attractions accessible the Office of Public Works (OPW) has introduced free first Wednesdays of every month.
-This means that from July 2011 Ireland's famous heritage sites will be open to everyone.
+In a bid to make Ireland's beautiful and historic tourist attractions accessible, Ireland's Office of Public Works (OPW) introduced free first Wednesdays of every month in 2011, making Ireland's famous heritage sites open to everyone once a month.

 Here is our list of the top ten heritage sites that everyone should go and visit -